Nissan to recall 908,900 vehicles globally for accelerator sensor flaw

-TOKYO, Sept 26 (Reuters) - Nissan Motor Corp will recall around 908,900 vehicles globally including 764,800 in Japan due to a flaw in an accelerator sensor that could cause the engine to stall, the Japanese carmaker said on Thursday.
+TOKYO (Reuters) - Nissan Motor Corp (7201.T) will recall around 908,900 vehicles globally including 764,800 in Japan due to a flaw in an accelerator sensor that could cause the engine to stall, the Japanese carmaker said on Thursday.

 No accidents or injuries have been reported to Nissan, spokesman Chris Keeffe said in an e-mail.